 The subtitle may be no longer than two typeset lines.
-The total number of characters may not exceed ninety, counting letters, spaces, and punctuation.
+Total length number may not exceed 90 characters, counting letters, spaces, and punctuation.

-Managing Latina/o Populations in Los Angeles (44 characters)
+Finding Latina/o Populations in Los Angeles (43 characters)

 Note that a two-line title looks best with a one-line subtitle and vice versa.